 monohydrate) and AODH (Ammonium oxalate di-hydrate) crystals.
 The effect of some

-urinary species such as ammonium oxalates, calcium, citrate, proteins and trace elements
+urinary species such as ammonium oxalate, calcium citrate, proteins and trace elements were

-magnesium hydrogen phosphate) crystals are grown in three different growth faces to attain
+phosphate) crystals are grown in three different growth faces to attain the total nucleation

 Cite this paper

 G. Kanchana, P. Suresh, P. Sundaramoorthi, S. Kalainathan and G. Jeyanthi, "Growth of Strontium Chromium Magnesium Hydrogen Phosphate (SrCrMHP) Crystal in Silica Gel Medium at Different Growth Environments and Nucleation Reduction Strategy," Journal of Minerals and Materials Characterization and Engineering, Vol. 7 No. 3, 2008, pp. 215-231. doi: 10.4236/jmmce.2008.73017.